thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 our spec will pass: a view.
 Our request spec is looking for a view template with some response JSON, so we need to create that view.

-For a Rails developer, the views are where there will be the most difference between a standard web application and a JSON API.
+For a Rails developer, the views are where the most difference will occur between a standard web application and a JSON API.
 As with our controllers, we will include our views in the `api/v1` directory so that they are versioned.